piyush-kachhadiya/piyush-kachhadiya/README.md

 I create customized AI Solutions such as chatbots, translations, financial calculators, image generator and more using Open AI, Claude 3 and other LLM APIs.

 💻 Strong Backend Skills:
-I'm proficient in MEAN, MERN, NextJS, NodeJS, NestJS, with advanced database management in Supabase, MySQL, MongoDB with Redis.
+I'm expert in MEAN, MERN, NextJS, NodeJS, NestJS, with advanced database management in Supabase, MySQL, MongoDB with Redis.

 🎨 Front-End Expertise:
 I pay meticulous attention to ReactJS, Angular, Tailwind, JavaScript, Bootstrap, and jQuery for a top-notch user experience.